Plotting¶

 that is displayed within the matrix.

-object is set to be equal to "weight labels"
+Style object is set to be equal to "weight labels".

 The snippet and corresponding figure below show the resulting matrix in which the labels of the different weights attached to the edges are displayed as categories within a pie chart.